 The Mass General Difference

 Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
-Our ranking is based on our quality of care, patient safety and reputation in 16 different specialties.
-Our commitment to excellence means that we work to ensure that you receive the best care at all points during your visit.
+Our ranking is based on our quality of care, patient safety and reputation in different specialties.
+Our commitment to excellence means that we work to ensure that you receive the best care.

 As an academic center, Mass General invests in research to understand disease and develop new approaches in treatment.
 Our doctors are leaders within their respective fields, and collaborate with colleagues in various departments across the hospital.
 As a patient, you can benefit from shared expertise, leading research, and our commitment to quality and excellence.

 Successful treatment of vascular disease requires a multidisciplinary approach.
 We work in collaboration with the Mass General Fireman Vascular Center to provide surgical options to help patients achieve their treatment goals.
 Our surgeons treat an increasing percentage of patients with vascular disease by performing minimally invasive or endovascular surgical methods.